Hydrographics Program

 Primary clientele are all units within DNR, including field hydrologists.
 Secondary clientele are others who need water resources information, including other DNR divisions and bureaus, other agencies and local units of government, consulting engineers, and the public.
 Primary products and services include:

-• determining ordinary high water levels (OHWL) levels of public waters and providing expert testimony at administrative and court hearings when OHWL determinations are challenged;
+• determining ordinary high water levels (OHWL) of public waters and providing expert testimony at administrative and court hearings when OHWL determinations are challenged;

 • obtaining field survey data and information needed for technical analyses;